alanschlindvein/angular-communicator/README.md

   //...
 });
 ```
-Add ':' to specify the hierarchy.
+You can build a tree of listeners adding ':' to specify the hierarchy.
 ```js
 myApp.controller('MainCtrl', function($scope, angularCommunicatorService) {
   //...